sebastiantoh/tp/docs/UserGuide.md

 * The tags provided must exist in StonksBook first before you can associate the sales item to them.

 **Example:**
-* `sale add c/4 n/Notebook d/2020-10-30 15:00 p/6.00 q/2 t/stationery` Adds a sale made to the contact that is ordered 4th on the displayed contact list.
-This is a sale of 2 Notebooks, each of price $6.00, made on 30 October at 3.00, with the tag "stationery".

 Suppose you successfully sold 100 guitar tuners at a unit price of $10 with Bernice Yu on 30 October 2020, 3pm.
 Here's how you can add this new sale into StonksBook: